 13. Don’t compare your kids to others!!!!!

 I am a competitive person.
 I can’t help it.
-I was born that way.
-I will die that way.
-I don’t like for too many people to do better than me.
+Because I was born that way, and I will probably die that way, I don’t like for too many people to do better than me.
 Here’s what I had to learn, and there’s nothing more important: